 How The Heroin And Opioid Epidemic Affects Ohio Residents

 The epidemic is reaching critical limits as the local coroners’ offices in Ohio run out of space for the newly deceased.
 Two days into February 2017, coroners’ offices in Dayton have already handled 25 deaths, 18 of which were due to a drug overdose, The New York Times reports.
-The coroner’s office in Montgomery County had become so full that it had to request some of the bodies be temporarily held at a nearby funeral home and inside a rented, refrigerated truck.
+The coroner’s office in Montgomery County had become so full that it had to request many of the bodies be temporarily held at a nearby funeral home and inside a rented, refrigerated truck.

 In addition to running out of space for the deceased, the children of Ohio are also suffering due to the heroin and opioid epidemic.
 Teachers in Vinton County buy shoes for their students whose addicted parents send them to school in footwear held together with tape.
 The foster care and child-protection system in Ohio now house close to 14,000 children, many of whom were removed from their families because of addiction.